098: Behind the Scenes (II)

 Pros :

 This method creates a unique look and feel.
-It forces me to draw by hand (fun!).
-I can also use the graphics for video / motion.
+It makes me draw by hand (fun!).
+I can also use the vector graphics later for video / motion.

 Cons :

-It's inefficient.
+It's slow and inefficient.
 So I tend to batch this process and digitize multiple drawings at once.
-It's slower than drawing with a tablet.
+It's much slower than using a tablet.

 What does your approach look like?

-I'm open to adjusting my tools / workflow.
+I'm open to trying new tools / workflow.

 Want me to design something for you?